 18. Salabhasana (Locust Pose)

-Benefits: Backbend that strengthens the entire back, Reduce the abdominal fat and tone the abdomen, Lengthens the spine and opens the chest.
+Benefits: Backbend that strengthens the entire back, reduces the abdominal fat and tones the abdomen, lengthens the spine, and opens the chest.

-To do the asana, lie down on your chest.
+To do the asana, lie on your chest.
 Place your hands beside the body with the face towards the floor.
-Now point the toes backwards while connecting your thighs.
-Take a long deep breath and lift your chest and arms.
+Now point your toes backwards while connecting your thighs.
+Take a long, deep breath and lift your chest and arms.
 Stay in this position for 5 deep breaths in and out.
 Repeat this sequence 5 times.
 You can also keep your hands straight in front.
-Taking long deep breaths, lift your chest, arms, thighs and feet off the mat.
+Taking long deep breaths, lift your chest, arms, thighs, and feet off the mat.
 Only the stomach should remain on the mat.

-Benefits: Alleviate stress and depression, Enhance lung capacity, Relieves Stress , Help your skin glow, and Balances hormones as well total body workout pose.
+Benefits: Alleviate stress and depression, enhance lung capacity, relieve stress, help your skin glow, and Balances hormones as well total body workout pose.

 20. Shavasana (Corpse Pose)

-Benefits: Calms central nervous system, aiding the digestive and immune systems, Promotes spiritual awakening and awareness of higher consciousness.
+Benefits: Calms the central nervous system, aiding the digestive and immune systems, promotes spiritual awakening and awareness of higher consciousness.

 Conclusion